-The IPCC Guidelines (1996) state that in agricultural burning, the CO2 released is not considered to be a net emission as the biomass burned is generally replaced by regrowth over the subsequent year.
-Therefore the long term net emissions of CO2 are considered to be zero.
-However the by-products of incomplete combustion, CH4, CO, N2O and NOx, are net transfers from the biosphere to the atmosphere.
+The revised 1996 IPCC guidelines (IPCC, 1996) state that in agricultural burning, the CO2 released is not considered to be a net emission as the biomass burned is generally replaced by regrowth over the subsequent year.
+Therefore, the long-term net emissions of CO2 are considered to be zero.
+However, the by-products of incomplete combustion – CH4, CO, N2O and NOx – are net transfers from the biosphere to the atmosphere.

 6.6.2 Methodological issues

 New Zealand has adopted a modified version of the IPCC methodology (IPCC, 1996).
 The same five equations are used to calculate emissions.
-However, instead of using total grassland and a fraction burnt, New Zealand uses statistics of the total amount of tussock grassland that has been granted a consent (a legal right) under the Resource Management Act (1991) for burning.
-Only those areas with a consent are legally allowed to be burned.
-Expert opinion obtained from land managers is that approximately 20% of the area allowed to be burnt is actually burnt in a given year.
+Instead of using total grassland and a fraction burnt, New Zealand uses statistics of the total area of tussock grassland that has been granted consent (a legal right) for burning, under New Zealand’s Resource Management Act (1991).
+Only those areas with consent are legally allowed to be burned.
+Expert opinion obtained from local government is that approximately 20 per cent of the area allowed to be burnt is actually burnt in a given year.

-Current practice in New Zealand is to burn in damp spring conditions which reduces the amount of biomass consumed in the fire.
-The composition and burning ratios used in calculations are from New Zealand specific research (Payton and Pearce, 2001) and the IPCC reference manual (1996).
+Current practice in New Zealand is to burn in damp spring conditions, reducing the amount of biomass consumed in the fire.
+The composition and burning ratios used in calculations are from New Zealand-specific research (Payton and Pearce, 2001) and the revised 1996 IPCC guidelines (IPCC, 1996).

 6.6.3 Uncertainties and time-series consistency

-The same sources of data and emission factors are used for all years.
-This gives confidence in comparing emissions through the time-series from 1990 and 2003.
-The major sources of uncertainty are the percentage of consented area actually burnt in that season, that biomass data from two study sites are extrapolated for all areas of tussock, and that many of the other parameters (i.e. the carbon content of the live and dead components, the fraction of the live and dead material that oxidise and the N:C ratio for the tussocks) are the IPCC default values.
-Uncertainty in the New Zealand biomass data has been quantified at ±6% (Payton and Pearce, 2001).
-However, many IPCC parameters vary by ±50% and some parameters lack uncertainty estimates.
+The same emission factors and sources of data were used for the whole time series.
+This gives confidence in comparing emissions through the time series.
+The major sources of uncertainty are the percentage of consented area actually burnt in that season, extrapolation of biomass data from two study sites for all areas of tussock, and that many of the other parameters are the IPCC default values (ie, the carbon content of the live and dead components, the fraction of the live and dead material that oxidises, and the nitrogen to carbon ratio for the tussocks).
+Uncertainty in the New Zealand biomass data has been quantified at ±6 per cent (Payton and Pearce, 2001).
+However, many IPCC parameters vary by ±50 per cent and some parameters do not have uncertainty estimates.

 6.6.4 Source-specific QA/QC and verification

-There was no source specific QA/QC for this category.
+There was no source-specific QA/QC for this category in 2007.